 Dashly offers three plans with unlimited agents seats.
 So it suits businesses of any size.
 The price starts from $39 per month and depends on the number of unique website visitors.

-Dashly offers a 7-day free trial to test the full platform functionality.
+Dashly offers a 7-day free trial to test the full service functionality.
 You can also try Dashly on a limited forever free plan!

 Intercom helps businesses provide an excellent omnichannel experience for their audience.
 It’s perfect for enterprises.
 But Intercom offers limited plans for small businesses too.

-Within a big toolset, Intercom users get a chatbot.
+Within a big toolset, Intercom customers get a chatbot.
 It can:

 - engage website visitors in the conversation;